Fast Breakfast Ideas: Easy and Nutritious On the Fly

 Grogginess in the morning?
 You know you should eat some breakfast and not just gulp down java.
 But, creative and fast breakfast ideas are often limited and with tight schedules, most of us could use some help.
 Breakfast does not need to be complicated or labor intensive.
 We just need to do a little thinking a ahead and maybe outside the box.
 Here are some fast breakfast ideas that are easy and require very little time to pull off.

-Nutritionally speaking, there are a lot of important reasons to fuel up in the morning.
+There are a lot of important reasons to fuel up in the morning.
 Research has noted that breakfast eaters have a jump-start on: maintaining a healthy weight, meeting daily nutritional requirements, and performing better physically and mentally all day.
 However, the issue is always what to eat, how long will it take to prepare, and how fast can it be eaten!

-Smoothies are a versatile and fast breakfast
+Smoothies for fast breakfast ideas

 For my creamy berry smoothie, blend 1.5 cups of blueberries (may start off as frozen and let thaw while in shower), ½ cup 1% milk fat cottage cheese, and ½ cup orange juice in a blender until thoroughly mixed.
 Yes, add the cottage cheese or cultured cottage cheese.
 It makes the smoothie thick and gives a very slight “cheese cake” twist to the smoothie along with some major high quality protein.